eecs280staff/tutorials/docs/setup_visualstudio.md

 ## Compile and Run
 A Visual Studio Build compiles one executable.
 One executable should have exactly one `main()` function.

 Now, we'll have Visual Studio do the build.
 We need to avoid multiple `main()` functions in the same build.
-Right click `FIXME.cpp` in the solution explorer (left side bar) and select "Properties".
+Right-click `FIXME.cpp` in the solution explorer (left side bar) and select "Properties".
 Set "Excluded From Build" to "Yes".

 <img src="images/visualstudio110.png" width="768px" />